Using your RRSPs for a home down payment

 Getting started with budgeting for your first home

 Purchasing a home is likely one of the biggest financial decisions of your life, and it all starts with your down payment.
-Because this cost can soar into the tens of thousands of dollars and beyond, many are taking advantage of the money from their RRSP accounts.
+Because this cost can soar into the tens of thousands of dollars and beyond, many are taking advantage of the money from their RRSP savings.
 First-time owners can use the Home Buyers’ Plan to withdraw a set amount of their savings without paying tax, as long as they follow the program rules for repayment and other details.
 Although there are other costs associated with buying property, having a little help with the down payment can go a long way.

 The commentary in this publication is for general information only and should not be considered legal, financial, or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.